unninavi/book-library-system/README.md

 ### npm run dev

-Which runs client and node server concurrently
+Which runs client and node server concurrently. website url will be: http://localhost:3000/

 If you want to run only client side code: